-In addition, he has been an active practitioner in digital and sound art, having performed and presented in Japan, Europe, South America, and throughout the United States.
+He has been an active practitioner in digital and sound art, living and working on three continents.
 He received an MFA from Mills College and completed the non-profit management program at Harvard University.
 His essays have been published by MIT Press, and he writes regularly for online publications, such as Hyperallergic and Huffington Post.
 He has previously written for New Music Box, Fucking Good Art, and e/i Magazine.
 As a sound artist, Schrock has been commissioned by Meet the Composer, the American Music Center, The Netherlands America Foundation, and Ostrava New Music Days, among others.